vlad-uve/Fire-Risk-Prediction-in-Montreal/README.md

 ![image](https://github.com/user-attachments/assets/bac8123c-3f13-4c01-be08-bd0aa997c1c2)

 #### Metric:
-The **F1-score** was chosen as the primary evaluation metric to adress the challange of accurately classifing both classes .
-This metric balances precision (avoiding false positives) and recall (minimizing false negatives), making it particularly suitable for the highly imbalanced dataset where the high-risk class is significantly smaller but more critical to identify accurately.
+The **F1-score** was chosen as the general evaluation metric to evaluate and to compare classification capabilities of different models, adressing the challange of accurately classifing both classes.
+This metric balances precision (avoiding false positives) and recall (minimizing false negatives), making it particularly suitable for the highly imbalanced dataset.

+The **high-risk class recall** was prioritized as the **key evaluation metric** during the model improvement stage, given the high-risk class is significantly smaller but more critical to identify accurately.
+A higher recall indicates fewer false negatives, meaning the model successfully identifies most areas with a potentially high risk of fire.
+This ensures that critical high-risk zones are accurately flagged for proactive intervention, minimizing the likelihood of missed incidents.

+Additionally, a high **low-risk class precision** ensures that a smaller number of high-risk areas are misclassified as low-risk.
+This aligns closely with the key evaluation metric.

 #### Modelling Data Sets:
 The pre-processed and aggregated data was divided into training and test datasets, ensuring a continuous temporal split to account for the time-dependent nature of the data.
 Specifically, the training dataset included records from January 2011 to December 2022, while the test dataset comprised records from January to December 2023.

 ![image](https://github.com/user-attachments/assets/6f824b9b-0f66-46de-9094-63ce3cf8379d)

 ### Base Model Results
 The evaluation of baseline models highlighted the performance gap between simple and advanced methods, as shown in the accompanying confusion matrices and performance metrics: